LogtalkDotOrg/logtalk-for-vscode/README.md

 | ---------------------------: | :------------------------------------- |
 |  Set Extension Logging Level | Interactive log level configuration    |
 |  Show Extension Log          | Display the extension's output channel |

-#### Explorer context menu

-Right-click on a Logtalk diagram SVG file in the Explorer and select the "Logtalk: Open SVG in Viewer" context menu item to open the selected file in a webview.
-This webview provides navigation and link handling with zoom and reload controls.
-Links to other SVG files and HTML documentation files open in the same viewer.

 ### Code Navigation